ggozzoli/poke-shakespeare/README.md

   - **Shakespeare translator**: https://funtranslations.com/api/shakespeare

 ### Notes:
 poke-shakespeare has a limit of 5 requests per hour per user, due to the shakespeare translator API usage limit.
+Pokémon descriptions are cached, only requests for new Pokémon will be considered for the limit count.
 Exceeding the limit will result in a HTTP 429 response.